Manager: Damon Bristo

 “Bluebeard’s Castle is after all a very long duet, ultimately successful only if both protagonists are on the same level.
 The considerable gamble the Maggio took by casting as Judit a young singer in the beginning phase of her career paid off handsomely.
 The Greek-American mezzo-soprano Daveda Karanas, making her European debut, managed not only not to look out of place opposite such an experienced artist as Goerne, but held her own, with a most passionate interpretation and a bright, almost piercing instrument that reflected the heroine’s youthful impulsiveness.
 The high C of the fifth door, a nightmare for so many mezzo-sopranos tackling this hybrid role, was splendidly nailed.”
 Nicola Lischi, Opera Britannia, June 9, 2012 - Judit in 'Bluebeard's Castle' at Teatro del Maggio Musicale Fiorentino

-A winner of the 2008 Metropolitan Opera National Council Auditions, Greek-American mezzo-soprano Daveda Karanas has been hailed for her “capacious power” and “a voice lustrous and exciting” (San Francisco Chronicle).
+Greek-American mezzo-soprano Daveda Karanas has been hailed for her “capacious power” and “a voice lustrous and exciting.”
+(San Francisco Chronicle)